 There are too many marine battery sizes, capacities, shapes and details to list on this website.
 Therefore each electric boat project will require tailor-made advice in terms of what battery bank best matches the desired range, performance and budget.

 Feel free to contact us to discuss your specific marine battery needs and requirements.
-We can provide advice on whether lead-acid or lithium batteries would be the best match.
+We can provide advice on whether lead-acid or lithium batteries would be the best match and quote you on a battery bank that suits your electric drive system of choice and matches your speed and range expectations.

 As an example, please see below for more info on two popular types of electric boat batteries supplied by Eco Boats Australia: